There are some general eligibility requirements that apply to the Federal Financial Aid programs now being offered at

 - Other eligible non-citizens

 - Student must be admitted and enrolled in a program that leads to a baccalaureate, master or doctorate degree.

 - Student must be enrolled at least half-time status per semester to be eligible for most aid.
 To receive maximum aid, an undergraduate student must be enrolled in twelve (12) units or more each semester, a graduate student nine (9) units each semester.

 - Student must have a valid Social Security Number.
-The federal database will match the record to have the same name and birth date as reported on the FAFSA.
+The federal database will match the Social Security record to the student’s FAFSA data to verify the name and date of birth are the same.

 - Student must be registered with the Selective Service, if required (if you are a male age 18 through 25).
-You can register online at the www.sss.gov.
+Students may register online at www.sss.gov.